-The mini-dissertation must comprise 18 000 - 20 000 words - including footnotes but excluding the list of contents and the bibliography.
+The mini-dissertation must comprise 18 000-20 000 words - including footnotes but excluding the list of contents and the bibliography.
+(The methodology and content of the mini-dissertation should reflect a multidisciplinary perspective on human rights.)

 Examinations and pass requirements